dochy-ksti/docchi/roadmap.md

 Needs to improve removing process to be durable for sudden power outage.

-Currently, we are creating a sample game, which is a Shinobigami simulator, to prove this library can be used smoothly.
+Currently, we are creating a sample game, which is a Ninja TRPG simulator, to prove this library can be used smoothly.